NHS staff see Ed Sheeran tickets cancelled hours before concert

 Mr Quigg received no email notification about the cancellation and the family had already purchased bus tickets from Greenock to Glasgow to attend the gig.

-"It wasn't until I logged into my Ticketmaster later on in the afternoon that I realised the tickets were cancelled," he said.
+He said: "It wasn't until I logged into my Ticketmaster later on in the afternoon that I realised the tickets were cancelled.

 "But I have still not received an alert from Ticketmaster to alert me that these tickets are cancelled."